 Cost

-The cost of an office space can be tough to swallow if you’ve been running your business from home.
+The cost of an office space can be a tough pill to swallow if you’ve been running your business from home.
 While paying for an office does eat into your profits, an office can help you expand your business and make more money in the long run.

-As you determine your budget, try to project how much additional revenue you’ll earn in the next several months or years if you have an office space.
+As you determine your budget, project how much additional revenue you’ll earn in the next several months or years if you have an office space.
 You may be able to serve and attract more clients or even hire additional employees.
 If your projected revenue outweighs the cost of rent, opening an office likely makes sense for you.

 Coworking

 If traditional office space isn’t within your budget, don’t immediately discount the idea of opening a tax office.
 Coworking or shared spaces offer a unique office solution that works well for some tax preparers.
 Membership fees for a coworking space are often far less than rent payments for a traditional office.
-On the least expensive plans, you’ll usually have access to communal workspaces.
-When you need to take a client meeting, most coworking spaces offer conference rooms that you can reserve either as apart of your membership or for an additional fee.

 3. Set Up Technology & Software